ZaidFada231/DS4002-Text/OUTPUTS/models_results.md

 ### Explanation:

 - Cross-validation ensures that the model’s accuracy is not biased by a particular train-test split.
-The accuracy is consistent across the folds, with an average of 0.4577, which reinforces the findings from the Random Forest Classifier’s initial test.
+It provided a more reliable assessment of a model's performance by incorporating all of the data, rather than a random subset.
+For future model iterations, it provides a clearer image of how hyperparamters (number of trees, max depth, class weight, etc.) affect performance The accuracy is consistent across the folds, with an average of 0.4577, which reinforces the findings from the Random Forest Classifier’s initial test.